michaeljsteel/NumBAT/docs/source/install.rst

     #.
 To build with the ``gcc`` compilers, run::

-        $ make -f Makefile.meson gcc
+        $ make gcc

     #.
 To build with the Intel compilers, edit the file ``nb-linuxintel-native-file.ini`` adjusting the variables to point the correct location of the Intel compilers.
 Then run::

-        $ make -f Makefile.meson intel
+        $ make intel

 #. **Old method**
-    Open the file ``<NumBAT>/backend/fortran/Makefile`` in a text editor and check the settings associated with the variables ``PLAT`` that control the preferred math library.
+    Open the file ``<NumBAT>/backend/fortran/Makefile.old`` in a text editor and check the settings associated with the variables ``PLAT`` that control the preferred math library.
 The default setting is to use the Intel OneAPI library which is the recommended configuration.

     #.
 Now at last, we can build |NUMBAT| by running the following in the root ``<NumBAT>`` directory. ::

-        $ make build
+        $ make -f Makefile.old build

 #.
 If all is well, this will run to completion.
 If you encounter errors, please check that all the instructions above have been followed accurately.
 If you are still stuck, see :ref:`sec-troubleshooting-label` for further ideas.